- Students brainstorm invasive plants that they know about.

 - Students work in groups to identify invasive plants along a trail or transect.

-- Students estimate abundance & infestation rates in a quadrant along a transect.
+- Students estimate and compare abundance & distribution of native and invasive plants in a quadrat along a transect.

 Invasive Plant Survey